Random active path model of deep neural networks with diluted binary synapses: A random active path model

-We consider a deep network model with $L$ layers of fully-connected feedforward architecture.
-Each layer has $n^l$ neurons (so-called width of a layer).
-We define the input as $n^0$-dimensional vector $\mathbf{v}$, and the weight matrix $\mathbf{W}^l$ specifies connections between layer $l$ and layer $l-1$.
-A bias can also be incorporated into the weight matrix by assuming an additional constant input.
+In this section, we propose a random active path model to \textit{qualitatively} understand the collective behavior of deep neural networks with diluted binary synapses, i.e., to address how the statistical property of a deep neural network changes with respect to the removal perturbation of synapses between adjacent layers.
+We consider a deep network model with $L=4$ layers of fully-connected feedforward architecture.
+Each layer has $n_l(l=0,\ldots,L-1)$ units (so-called width of that layer).
+The deep network architecture is specified by $n_{0}$-$n_{1}$-$n_{2}$-$n_{3}$.
+The input is defined as an $n_0$-dimensional vector $\mathbf{v}$, and the weight matrix $\mathbf{W}^l$ with binary ($\pm1$) entries specifies connections between layer $l$ and layer $l-1$.
+A bias can be incorporated into the weight matrix by assuming an additional constant input unit.
 The output at the final layer is expressed as: